CosmoStat/shapepipe/docs/pipeline_tutorial.md

 **Module :** vignetmaker_runner2

 As for the previous step, the shape measurement need some preparation.
+Here is all the files required :
+* The SExtractor catalogs from the tiles
+* The vignets of all objects for all single epochs
+* The vignets of the weights for all single epochs
+* The vignets of the flags for all single epochs
+* The vignets of the backgrounds for all single epochs
+* The vignets of the PSFs for all single epochs

-We will use the `vignetmaker_runner2` with the `MULTI-EPOCH` mode.
+ We will use the `vignetmaker_runner2` to get all the informations we need with the `MULTI-EPOCH` mode.
 This time the postage stamps are done from the single epoch files.
 Here is a commented example config file for the pipeline :

 ```ini